 Hey there!
 Welcome to Shivani Loves Food – the space for real food recipes with a healthy twist!
 I’m Shivani, the recipe developer, food photographer, writer and resident eater behind the blog.
 (I mean, someone’s got to do it!)

-I am an 18-year old food blogger-slash-student living in London.
+I am a 19-year old food blogger-slash-student living in London.
 I am currently at University studying Biomedical Sciences.
 I spend all my free time here – creating recipes, styling and photographing them, and of course, sharing them with you!

 Being part of a large Indian family meant that from a young age, I have always been in love with food.
 I have grown up enjoying the flavours of Gujarat: the gently spiced curries and buttery rotis, warm and comforting rice dishes and sweet hot masala chai.
 Being born and bred in the UK, however, meant that I was also able to try other cuisines – Italian, Mexican, Chinese, Lebanese…just to name a few!
 I also watched a lot of cooking shows growing up, where I learnt about different flavours and techniques.

 What resulted from gaining so much knowledge about different cuisines is passion and appreciation for the food on my plate.
 And of course, a desire to create my own tasty dishes!